 - You allow time in the morning for a little physical exercise.

 So, there you have it.
 Getting up early in the morning is a gift basket to yourself.
-In the basket you’ll find several positive benefits: including greater spiritual growth, an increase of Light and Knowledge, better organization and preparation for the day, more productivity, greater self-esteem, increased awareness and insight, a longer day, a healthier life, and a far better and more optimistic outlook on the day.
+In the basket you’ll find several positive benefits: greater spiritual growth, an increase of Enlightenment and Knowledge, better personal preparation and organization for the new day, better clarity of thought and productivity, greater self-esteem, increased mental awareness and insight, a longer day, a healthier life, and a far better and more optimistic outlook on the day.

 Click HERE to return to my Index of Blogs page.